Transamerica Redwood Park

 Alvord Lake Bridge

-One of the first reinforced concrete bridges in America, built in 1889 and disguised to look like natural stone.
+The first reinforced concrete bridge built in the United States, completed in 1889 and shaped to look like rough stone.
 Fake stalactites hang from the arch at the Haight Street entrance to Golden Gate Park.

 Buena Vista Park Tombstones